 A condensing gas furnace achieves its high level of efficiency by extracting almost all of the heat from the products of combustion and cooling them to the point where condensation takes place.
-Because of the relatively low flue gas temperature and water condensation requirements, PVC or ABS are typically used venting materials.
+Because of the relatively low flue gas temperature and water condensation requirements, PVC pipe is used as venting material.